 If they are put together well they can tell you a lot about the people you should be designing for, and should be combined with your other sources of evidence like audience analytics data and surveys.
 On the other hand, if they're missing key pieces of information or they are getting old, you’ll need to use them carefully.

-In this piece I won't go too much into how to create personas as there are plenty of articles out there that explain this (see below).
+In this piece I won't go too much into how to create personas as there are plenty of articles out there that explain this (see resources).
 Instead I'm more interested in how to use them as a piece of evidence for gaining insight and helping you design.

 It’s good to critique them.
 Go through the information provided and see how it tallies with any other evidence you have—take notes or highlight sections.
 For example, demographic information should match what you can see on web analytics, and motivations should chime with survey responses.
 Where something seems wildly different it's worth flagging it and questioning it with your client or others on your team.